 THE THIRD ATTEMPT, PREDATOR

-METAL-RULES: But you still released third album PREDATOR.
+METAL-RULES: But you still decided to continue, and then it the time of PREDATOR.
 How was that period for Accept?

 WOLF: PREDATOR was just another attempt to make a record that would fit in the times.
 What we did on that record – we already knew that was going to be our last record, honestly.
-It was a very unique situation because Udo was already on the way out, and we knew it, and he knew it.
-He came with a sort of attitude, like “Alright, I?m gonna sing these songs…,” but he wasn?t even trying at all.
-He was against the songs, he was against everything, he didn’t want to be there, he didn’t try, so his vocal performance was like so bad that we decided to go ahead and use Peter’s scratch vocals.
-One thing you have to realize is that Udo never been part of the song writing process, even in the 80s.
+It was a unique situation because Udo was already on the way out, and we knew it, and he knew it.
+He came with a sort of attitude, like “Alright, I’m gonna sing these songs…,” but he wasn’t even trying at all.
+He was against the songs.
+He was against everything.
+He didn’t want to be there.
+He didn’t try, so his vocal performance was so bad that we decided to use Peter’s scratch vocals.
+You have to realize that Udo has never been part of the songwriting process, even in the 80s.
 The creative team was Peter, myself, and Stefan Kauffman.
 We always finished the songs before he ever entered the studio.

-METAL-RULES: Well if Udo never did too much writing for the band then who did wrote the lyrics for PREDATOR and the rest of the albums?
+METAL-RULES: Well, if Udo never did too much writing for the band, then who did write the lyrics for PREDATOR and the rest of the albums?

-WOLF: Deaffy, my wife Gaby.
-All of them.
-In the 90s she kind of phased out from that, and we got some other guy in there, an English guy who kind of helped us with the lyrics.
+WOLF: Deaffy, my wife, Gaby.
+She did all of them… In the 90s, she kind of phased out from that, and we got some other guy in there, an English guy who kind of helped us with the lyrics.
 But everything was always done to the point, to the melody, to the note – everything was done before Udo ever even showed up.
 We always worked the same way.
 We did it the same way on PREDATOR.
-Peter and myself, we wrote all the songs, and then Udo’s performance was so bad that we kind of kept some of Peter’s original vocals, which in turn upset Udo so much that he left the band.
+Peter and I wrote all the songs, and then Udo’s performance was so bad that we kind of kept some of Peter’s original vocals, which in turn upset Udo so much that he left the band.
 Udo was so offended by that.
 Our point was that “Hey, your original version was so terrible that we couldn’t leave it.”

 METAL-RULES: But you recorded Udo’s “scratch” vocals also for all songs on PREDATOR?

-METAL-RULES: It had to go his way, because his voice range is so limited, right?
+METAL-RULES: It had to go his way because his vocal range is so limited, right?

 METAL-RULES: I can imagine that you did a lot of work for that record?

-METAL-RULES: Actually, it?s not so bad album after all and at least that album has a lot better sound than DEATH ROW has?
+METAL-RULES: Actually, it’s not such a bad album after all, and at least that album has a lot better sound than DEATH ROW has?

-WOLF: Oh, much better, ’cause Michael Wagener mixed it.
-DEATH ROW is like a home made production.
-It was recorded in our rehearsal facility, in our own kind of studio by Stefan Kauffman.
+WOLF: Oh, much better, because Michael Wagener mixed it.
+DEATH ROW is like a homemade production.
+It was recorded in our rehearsal facility, in our own kind of studio owned by Stefan Kauffman.
 No outside person was involved.
-It was something that we did on our own, and in retrospect, those records sometimes don’t turn out as good.
+We did something on our own, and in retrospect, those records sometimes don’t turn out as good.

 DAVID REECE AND EAT THE HEAT

-METAL-RULES: When we both now know some of the limitations of working with Udo, how it was working with David Reece then?
+METAL-RULES: When we both now know something about the limitations of working with Udo, how was it working with David Reece then?

-WOLF: Artistically, it was much better because he had more of a range, a vocal range, but of course it was different problems with David Reece.
+WOLF: Artistically, it was much better because he had more of a range, a vocal range, but of course, it was different problems with David Reece.
 The sky was the limit, all of a sudden.
-We could do things we had never done before, which, I found out during that process, that?
+We could do things we had never done before, which, I found out during that process.

-METAL-RULES: Was it frustrating finding it out at that point of your career?
+METAL-RULES: Was it frustrating finding a thing like that in the middle of the process?

-METAL-RULES: There are songs like “XTC” ja “D-Train” which are brilliant metal songs so musically it?s not a bad album at all in my opinion?
+METAL-RULES: There are songs like “XTC” and “D-Train,” which are brilliant metal songs.
+So, I would proudly say, it’s not a bad album at all.

-METAL-RULES: Whatever happened to the guitar player Jim Stacey who played second guitar on that record?
+METAL-RULES: Whatever happened to the guitar player Jim Stacey who played the second guitar on that record?